sidxdhiman/termometer/README.md

 ## 📦 Requirements
 - Python 3.8+
-- Compatible with Windows, macOS, and Linux
+- Compatible with Windows, macOS, and Linux(only the code not the release)
 - Uses the built-in `curses` module (use `windows-curses` if you're on Windows)

 ## 🛠️ To Run this application follow these steps: